 What are your favorite kinds of cookies?

 This cookie came about because my daughter was lamenting over the fact she couldn’t have Oreos with all the gluten and sugar.
 “Well,” I said, “Let’s make our own version!”

 It’s so much fun to let kids be creative and really think about what they want as an end product.
 It turned out, a soft chocolate cookie with a creamy delicious cream cheese filling was really what was on her mind.
 In fact, that craving turned into one of our favorite desserts, keto chocolate sandwich cookies.

-They're really more of a cross between an Oreo and a whoopie pie.
+They’re really more of a cross between a keto Oreo and a keto whoopie pie.
 However, after making them many, many times, we much prefer them to either alternative.
 Why not give them a try?

 In a hurry?